1) BEFORE beginning ANY work on the film production activity in the State, an

 • The total direct costs must be reasonable and negotiated at arms-length.

 • Direct costs may only be attributed to the film production activity once.

 • Direct costs must be the NET cost of the goods or services, i.e., security deposits must be netted out, etc.

 • For all materials or goods with an initial cost greater than $1,000, the direct cost will be the initial cost of the material or good less its value, or resale, upon the completion of the film production activity in the State.

-• The total direct costs may not include costs for the purchase of vehicles, or other items, which are used primarily for personal use.
+• The total direct costs may not include costs for the purchase of vehicles or other items which are for personal use.

 • The total direct costs may not include costs for any materials, goods or services that have been recouped by any insurance policies.